gogson/node-vgmusic-downloader/README.md

 * `downloadFolder` is the download path folder (default: `./download`)
 * `pages` is an array containing the list of pages that will be crawled (default: all pages)
+* There is a debug mode that displays crawling infos (queued resources, )

 How to use
 ----------